 The program meets the requirements of this Key Element.
-The program provided evidence of mechanisms in place to evaluate and review the student learning outcomes and support services.
-The information is collected both formally and informally from Communities of Interests.
+The program provided evidence of assessment mechanisms in place and changes made as a result of these mechanisms.

 Key Element I-C: Communities of Interest

 The program identifies its Communities of Interest, obtains formal and informal feedback from them, and describes how they inform the program's mission, goals, and Student Learning Outcomes.
 Communities of Interest vary according to the program's mission, goals, and outcomes and may include, but are not limited to, students, administrators, faculty, supervisors, consumers, graduates, potential employers, germane regulatory bodies, germane private and public funding sources, and diverse, marginalized, and/or underserved groups within these communities.